 Director, Systems Design

-Justus Kornkven (BS, University of Wyoming, Physics) is responsible for structural design and dynamic analysis at AirLoom.
-Through advanced skill and extreme diligence, he has been vital in conjuring the AirLoom to existence.
+Justus Kornkven (BS, University of Wyoming, Physics) is responsible for structural design and dynamic analysis at Airloom.
+Through advanced skill and extreme diligence, he has been vital in conjuring the Airloom into existence.
 Justus has done it all: finite element analysis (FEA), 3D design, component selection, CNC programming, subsystem testing, deep analytics of the interaction between structure, dynamics, aerodynamics, and power take off.